Collioure – France

 After a morning horse-riding over the hills, there’s the option to sooth your saddle bags by enjoying a laze on the beach.

 But if that’s too easy-going then you’ll be happy to know that the waters of Collioure can become your adventure.
-From boat rides to cruises, one can also go diving, snorkeling, water skiing, jet skiing, sea kayaking, stand-up paddling and windsurfing.
+From boat rides to cruises, one can also go diving and snorkeling.
+Or for above the water activities – water skiing, jet skiing, sea kayaking, stand-up paddling and windsurfing.

 There’s even a sailing school for those who want to take their nautical experience up a notch.

-Getting There: We flew with Aer Lingus to Perpignan Airport which is only 30 minutes away – there are a number of ways to get to Collioure from Perpignan – taxi, train or bus – or indeed a combination of all three.
+We flew with Aer Lingus to Perpignan Airport which is only 30 minutes away.
+There are a number of ways to get to Collioure from Perpignan – taxi, train or bus.
+Or indeed a combination of all three.
 The train only takes approximately 20 minutes, the bus is only €1.

-Where We Stayed: We stayed in a very special Relais du Silence boutique hotel called Hôtel Casa Païral.
-Originally the home of a Catalan family in the 19th Century – the hotel is full of charm with photo opportunities around every corner.
+We stayed in a very special Relais du Silence boutique hotel called Hôtel Casa Païral.
+Originally the home of a Catalan family in the 19th Century.
+The hotel is full of charm with photo opportunities around every corner.
 Even the view from my room was fantastic.

 Keep in Touch: On social media? then keep in touch with Collioure by following them on: